olcf/olcf-user-docs/data/index.rst

 * Globus has restriction of 8 active transfers across all the users.
 Each user has a limit of 3 active transfers, so it is required to transfer a lot of data on each transfer than less data across many transfers.

-* If a folder is constituted with mixed files including thousands of small files (less than 1MB each one), it would be better to tar the smallfiles.
+* If a folder is constituted with mixed files including thousands of small files (less than 1MB each one), it would be better to tar the small files.
 Otherwise, if the files are larger, Globus will handle them.

 Using Globus to Move Data Between Collections